 Jelly Bean Succulent &

 Jelly bean succulent is a cross between Sedum pachyphyllum and Sedum stahlii, and they have small, chubby leaves that turn bright red or bronze in full (bright) sunlight.
+It is frequently grown as a ground cover in rock gardens or dish gardens.

 The flowers of jelly bean plants are small, star-shaped, bright yellow flowers that bloom in clusters at the tips of their stems.
 While the flowers are not the main attraction of this plant, they add a lovely touch when they appear during the spring and summer months.